Photo portrait of Aaron Coleman.

 Wherein I Am: Highlights from the Aaron Coleman Papers

-In addition, the University Libraries hosted a reading by Coleman on April 3, 2023, and a conversation with Aaron Coleman on April 4, 2023.
+In addition, the Libraries hosted a reading by Coleman on April 3, 2023, and a conversation with Aaron Coleman on April 4, 2023.
 A digital exhibition of Wherein I Am is also available.

 The Wherein I Am exhibition is curated by PhD Student in Comparative Literature Sarah Maria Medina.
 All items on display are from the Aaron Coleman Papers